baitek/dotfiles/README.md

 ## Setup

-[Sway](https://github.com/swaywm/sway) is a window manager that uses Wayland display server (more secure alternative to X11).
-Using it instead of desktop environment has an advantage of not having mental overload of using `ALT+TAB` and allows switching tabs without thinking.
-Having terminal under `<prefix>+1`, browser under `<prefix>+2` is now instilled in my memory.
+[Sway](https://github.com/swaywm/sway) is a tilling Wayland compositor that can be easily managed using only keyboard.
+Using it instead of desktop environment has an advantage of not having mental overload of using `ALT+TAB` and mouse.

 [WezTerm](https://github.com/wez/wezterm) is a GPU-accelerated terminal that has great documentation and is configurable using Lua.